 Artificial intelligence, digitalisation and the gig economy: the future of business, employment, regulation and work

-This stream focuses on the implications of digitalisation, artificial intelligence (AI) and gig jobs on the future of employment, employability, industrial relations and labour regulation across different economic, industrial and occupational settings in a global economy. iCREW is partnering with Building 4.0, a relatively new Cooperative Research Centre (CRC), which is funding a Project with iCREW ‘New Technologies, the Future of Work, Skills and Industrial Relations.’
+This stream focuses on the implications of digitalisation, artificial intelligence (AI) and gig jobs on the future of employment, employability, industrial relations and labour regulation across different national, economic, industrial and occupational settings; iCREW is partnering with Building 4.0, a Cooperative Research Centre (CRC), which is funding a major project with iCREW ‘New Technologies, the Future of Work, Skills and Industrial Relations.’

-- Key researchers include: Greg Bamber, Fang Lee Cooke and Marjorie Jerrard
+- Key researchers include: Fang Lee Cooke, Greg Bamber, Marjorie Jerrard and Marilyn Pittard.

 Conflict management, employee well-being and organisational performance in international settings

 This stream builds on earlier research projects into employee voice and workplace conflict.
 We examine and compare how horizontal and vertical disputes (involving employees, managers and contractors) are dealt with in different national and organisational settings.
-In addition, we will look at the relative effectiveness of different systems of dispute management and resolution, by paying attention to efficiency, justice and voice.
+We explore the relative effectiveness of different forms of dispute management and resolution, by paying attention to efficiency, justice and voice.

 - Key researchers include: Greg Bamber, Brian Cooper, Anne O'Rourke, Julian Teicher, Bernadine Van Gramberg.